murex/EventStormingJournal/_posts/2024-01-03-big-picture-event-storming-in-3-minutes.markdown

 ![Picture of wooden steps in the tropical forest.
 Tackling complexity and running a long workshop such as Event Storming can be quite daunting from the outside.
 Step by Step facilitation instructions will make this smooth!]({{site.url}}{{site.baseurl}}/imgs/2024-01-03-big-picture-event-storming-in-3-minutes/steps-in-jungle.jpg)

-We then looked at how to make the event a success.
-A workshop is successful when it leads to concrete outcomes and is time efficient.
-Preparation and facilitation are essential to successful Event Storming.
+We then looked at how to make the event a success. **Preparation and facilitation are essential to successful Event Storming**.

 - "_How to Prepare a Big-Picture Event Storming Workshop"_ tells us what to prepare before it starts:
   - Active sponsorship